1866 Helston by-election: Result

-Campbell was sworn in on 7 May, taking up in seat in the House of Commons.
+Campbell was sworn in on 7 May, taking up his seat in the House of Commons.
 A couple of days later, Brett presented a petition to the House of Commons.
 In addition to his complaint that the mayor should not have made a casting vote, he also alleged that some of the voters were not "properly qualified", and that a vote was cast after 4 pm, when the vote should have closed.
 The petition hearing was held on 3 July.
 After an initial confirmation of the original, tied result, a Wesleyan minister was called upon.
 The Reverend Isaac Rogers gave evidence that he had voted, despite no longer residing in the house he had previously occupied in the constituency, in the belief he was still eligible to do so.
 The hearing committee, as a result, amended the result of the poll to remove Reverend Rogers' vote, and as a result Brett was elected as the Member of Parliament for Helston.